 Expose Desirable Features.
-Remove rugs if they expose nice hardwood floors; remove heavy drapes that keep out natural light.
+Remove rugs if they hide nice hardwood floors; remove heavy drapes that keep out natural light.

 Repair and repaint.
-Apply a fresh coat of neutral colored paint; replace broken lighting, bath and kitchen fixtures; use bright bulbs; fix all squeaks and leaks; patch walls; and make sure all doors operate smoothly.
+Apply a fresh coat of neutral colored paint; replace broken lighting and bath and kitchen fixtures; use bright bulbs; fix all squeaks and leaks; patch walls; and make sure all doors operate smoothly.

 Create an Atmosphere.
-On days of showings: turn on all the lights, and fill the home with a pleasing smell by placing fresh-cut fragrant flowers on a table or by simmering a small pot of water with vanilla extract.
+On days of showings: turn on all the lights, and fill the home with a pleasing smell by placing fresh-cut fragrant flowers on a table or by simmering vanilla extract in a small pot of water.

 You should consider hiring a New York real estate lawyer early in the process.
 He or she will guide you through the home (condo or coop) selling process by preparing and negotiating the real estate broker agreement, drafting the contract of sale, answering your legal and tax questions, and arranging for the documents necessary to complete the sale, among other things.